motopress/mp-restaurant-menu/readme.txt

 MotoPress Restaurant Menu is a full-fledged WordPress food ordering system that can be smoothly integrated with your restaurant or cafe website.

 It's an easy-to-manage WordPress food menu plugin that allows you to create a categorized database of the menu offerings with different prices and offer your customers a simple and quick ordering process.
-For example, it's a perfect match for:
+For example, it's a perfect restaurant menu ordering system match for:

-* Pizza ordering system.
+* Pizza ordering system and foodstore.
 * Fast food ordering system.
 * Multipurpose restaurant menu.
 * Any typical food and drinks establishment.

-Thanks to the built-in e-commerce capabilities, you'll be able to sell food and drinks online on WordPress (PayPal and Cash on delivery methods are integrated for free).
+Thanks to the built-in e-commerce capabilities of this WordPress restaurant online ordering plugin, you'll be able to sell food and drinks online on WordPress (PayPal and Cash on delivery methods are integrated for free).

 With the MotoPress WP Restaurant plugin, you can showcase your menus in posts, pages, and sidebars (or widget zones), which makes it easy to make the plugin look perfect in any WordPress theme.